 They use statistics to show exactly where funds are going- to computer labs and workshops and case studies in this case.

 Convey gratitude throughout the annual report.
-Some nonprofit annual reports dedicate pages to individual and corporate donors.
+Some nonprofit annual reports dedicate pages to individuals and corporate donors.
 Whichever style you choose, be sure that your report exudes appreciation.
+You can use pictures and words from your board members to convey eye-catching thank-you messages throughout the report.
+When board members say it, naturally, the messages come alive and make a bigger impact.

 WHO DID IT BEST: CalNonprofits